Skip to main content

 Northern California residents met with Congressional representatives Wednesday in Antioch to discuss political and practical solutions to preserving and restoring the San Joaquin-Sacramento River Delta.

-The "Farms & Salmon Summit: Bringing the Sacramento Delta Together," was the third regional meeting aimed at generating solutions to restore and protect salmon populations and to fight divers
+The "Farms & Salmon Summit: Bringing the Sacramento Delta Together," was the third regional meeting aimed at generating solutions to restore and protect salmon populations and to fight diversion of the area's water resources, which are rerouted to other farming regions.

 Issues:Energy & Environment